Skip to main content

 Fin Behavior

-For example, if your Guidance states to do so, Fin escalates directly instead of offers to escalate.
+For example, if your Escalation Rule states to do so, Fin escalates directly instead of offers to escalate.

 Request